Zettlr/zettlr-docs/docs/en/guides/guide-notes.md

 - Administrative Worker: "ToDo", "Meetings"
 - etc. …

 Choose directories using categories you personally need.
 Don't forget that you can always re-organise this and drag the files around if your workflow changes.
-The benefit of using different _root_ folders is that each folder is independent of each other.
+The benefit of using different _workspace_ folders is that each folder is independent of each other.
 Thereby you can always keep the directory list hidden and only pull it up if you need to switch "notebooks".

-**Alternative**: Instead of using multiple root folders, you can also go with the subdirectories-approach.
+**Alternative**: Instead of using multiple workspace folders, you can also go with the subdirectories-approach.
 This way the directory list doesn't look like a collection of categories, or "notebooks", but resembles an actual directory (I'm talking about how it _looks_ to you, as visuals are also an important aspect for efficient writing).
 But the benefit of this approach is, that you never need to pull up the directories list, but you can switch "notebooks" by first `ALT` or `Ctrl`-clicking the current "notebook"/directory and then clicking another notebook.
 Zettlr will then use that as the current directory in which you can store notes.

 ## Step 3: Think of a system for naming your notes